matildagaddi/power-outage-attacks/README.md

 The test statistic we used for a permutation test was the absolute value of low population accuracy - high population accuracy.

 We chose a significance level of 0.05 and the p-value is 0.0, so we reject the null hypothesis.
 Although the accuracy is similar between the two groups, the F1 score shows a discrepancy in the performance in terms of recall and precision.
-This is likely because there have been far more intentional attacks in low population places compared to high population places (326 vs 92).
+This is likely because there have been far more intentional attacks in low population places compared to high population places (326 vs 92) in our dataset.

 ---